 Claims will be subject to depreciation for items owned for over 12months from the date of purchase.

-a) Lost, delayed or damaged luggage during cruise – Non-European Union embarkation and disembarkation ports For guests making bookings which involve cruise itineraries where the place of departure and destination is both from and to a non-member state of the European Union, subject to such not being in conflict with local law, we limit our liability to you for loss of damage to luggage in accordance with Athens Convention.
-In summary, the current maximum limits that apply in the event of our liability for damage and loss to baggage, where baggage is deposited with the ship, this is limited to NZ$1,400 per guest per cruise.
+a) Lost, delayed or damaged luggage during cruise – Non-European Union embarkation and disembarkation ports For guests making bookings which involve cruise itineraries where the place of departure and destination is both from and to a non-member state of the European Union, subject to such not being in conflict with local law, we limit our liability to you for loss of damage to luggage.
+In summary, the current maximum limit of our liability for damage and or loss to baggage, where baggage is deposited with the ship, is limited to NZ$1,400 per guest per cruise.

 b) Lost, delayed or damaged luggage during air travel – EU origin or destination ports